 Symptom#4: After the fix of symptom#3, my computer keeps saying that my Windows are not genuine!
 I called Gateway, who told me to call Microsoft, who told me to call Gateway.. you know how to goes!

-I finally found a tool online that can find your Windows key on your computer.
+My friend that works for computer repairs in Brisbane found a tool online that he shared with me that can find your Windows key on your computer.
 Evidently, the virus (fix) destroyed the path to the Windows key.

 According to my friend, the free ones are better (than e.g., Norton anti virus).